 On April 6, 2021, the Company signed a purchase contract for the sale of gold and silver concentrate to Ocean Partners UK Limited.
 The purchase contract includes a USD\$500,000 clause that allows the Company to draw down funds for the purpose of working capital.
-On April 27, 2021, the Company drewdown USD\$250,000.
+On April 27, 2021, the Company drewdown USD\$250,000 (CAD\$310,245).
 The funds are expected to be allocated towards preparing the mill for production and potential acquisitions.
-The loan bears interest at 5.5% plus the three-month LIBOR rate per annum, which is payable monthly, and is repayable in six months.
-The loan has been designated a financial liability at amortized cost.
+The loan bears interest at 5.5% plus the three-month LIBOR rate per annum which is payable monthly and repayable in six months.
+The loan has been designated a financial liability at amortized costs.
+The loan was repaid on October 14, 2021.